-David Vamos has been a member of the Sarah Sommer Chai Folk Ensemble since 2002, first beginning as a singer before moving on to various directorships on the artistic team since 2007, including music director and most recently artistic director.
+David Vamos has been a member of the Sarah Sommer Chai Folk Ensemble since 2002, first beginning as a singer before moving on to various directorships on the artistic team since 2007, including music director and most recently vocal and artistic director.
 He holds a degree in Voice Performance from the University of Manitoba, as well as a degree in Education from OISE/UT.
 After three years of singing with the Lachan Jewish Chamber Choir and the Aradia Ensemble in Toronto, David returned to Winnipeg in 2012 to accept the position of Music and Theatre Arts teacher at the Gray Academy of Jewish Education, where he loves sharing his passion for music and Jewish culture with a new generation.

 When Hadera learned to walk, she learned to dance.

 Hadera is trained in many styles of dance including jazz, hip-hop and modern.
 She began Israeli dance at the age of five and fell in love with Chai after seeing her first Chai performance as a child.
 Throughout elementary and high school at Gray Academy, Hadera performed as a dancer in multiple musicals.
 Hadera danced in Vancouver with Ruach, a junior Chai group, as well as at Festival Karmiel in Israel with Vancouver's Israeli dance group, Or Chadash.
 She auditioned at the age of sixteen for Chai, joining in 2009.

 Hadera has travelled with the Chai Folk Ensemble to Mexico City, Israel and Kelowna BC.
 Although travelling has been incredible, the highlight for Hadera is performing during Folklorama at the Israel Pavilion.